sbravyi/BivariateBicycleCodes/README.md

 # Simulation software used to generate data reported on Figure 3 of [BCGMRY]

-## The simulation software consists of two python scripts:
+## The simulation software consists of two python scripts

 * `decoder_setup.py` is the offline part of the decoder that constructs check matrices, syndrome measurement circuits, and decoding matrices for a particular quantum code.